top of page

 A side-by-side comparison.
 UP: Shows areas that there are unusual clusters of enemies spawned in for someone just starting the game of Spider-Man, which is too many for a brand-new player.
 Down: A cleaned-up version that introduces the player to different types of crime missions and will slowly increase in difficulty as the player progresses as a way to create immersive encounters .

 I approached crime design with a focus on player readability and systemic consistency.
-Each encounter needed to clearly communicate threat, escalation, and resolution while remaining flexible to player movement and combat style.
+Each encounter needed to clearly communicate threat, escalation, and resolution while remaining flexible across player skill levels and combat styles.

 My Understanding: To ensure I understand how the spawn points work in Spider-Man 2 to ensure I know how the enemies were spawning in NYC.